 - New Collaborations ($50k)

-- This award track is for teams that have not previously worked together, but are interested to explore unique research concepts through collaboration.
+- This award track is for teams that have not previously worked together, but have identified a path for how integrated, joint work could facilitate the study of unique research concepts.

 - This track may include projects led by junior investigators seeking to form connections early in their research career or senior investigators interested in expanding their research scope and capabilities.

 - These projects will potentially propose more “high-risk” or innovative research concepts, which have not previously been explored in depth.

 - This award track is for teams with a history of collaboration, who may have received external funding, and are interested in expanding research efforts.

 - Project teams may include junior or senior investigators pursuing interdisciplinary research that could lead to new sources of external funding.

 - These projects will potentially explore more “high-reward” research concepts that have been identified as areas of growth in the research community and which are of strategic interest to external agencies.